 The treated wastewater leaving the secondary clarification process then flows through sand filters where most of the remaining suspended particles are removed.
 These filters can also remove additional nitrogen from the wastewater.
 The filtered water is disinfected with ultraviolet light prior to being released to Morgan Creek, a tributary of Jordan Lake.
 A portion of the highly treated wastewater is recycled as Reclaimed Water (RCW).

 The solids removed from the primary and secondary clarification processes are thickened and pumped to large anaerobic digesters in which microorganisms break down biodegradable material in the absence of free oxygen under high temperatures for at least 30 days.
 The treated solids are referred to as biosolids which are beneficially reused as a low grade fertilizer and soil amendment.
 Please see our information about our Biosolids Recycling Program.

-For information about our wastewater and biosolids programs in the fiscal year from July, 2011 through June, 2012, please see our Annual Report including the results from laboratory testing of our treated wastewater and biosolids.
-To read the shorter, printed version of this report, please click here.
-To read our 2010-11 report, please click here.
+For information about our wastewater and biosolids programs in the fiscal year from July 2015 through June 2016, please see our Annual Report including the results from laboratory testing of our treated wastewater and biosolids.
+For a more detailed version of the report including data from testing the quality of our treated wastewater, please click here.